sabnzbd/sabnzbd/main/interfaces/Plush/README.txt

 * real_scud, for creating the new HTML/CSS layout
 * inpheaux, for the Config concept & assembly and SABnzbd+ logo
 * blis102, for the original Nova & Plush concepts
-* sbultez, for creating a couple icons
+* sbultez, for creating numerous history verbosity icons

 ============
 KNOWN ISSUES